r4victor/tenthousandmeters/content/blog/python_bts_01.md

 add_5 = make_add_x(5)
 ```

-The bytecode of the `make_add_x` function contains a `MAKE_FUNCTION` instruction.
-The functions `add_4` and `add_5` are the result of calling this instruction with the same code object as an argument.
+The bytecode of the `make_add_x()` function contains the `MAKE_FUNCTION` instruction.
+The functions `add_4()` and `add_5()` are the result of calling this instruction with the same code object as an argument.
 But there is one argument that differs – the value of `x`.
-Each function gets its own by the mechanism of cell variables that allows us to create closures like `add_4` and `add_5`.
+Each function gets its own by the mechanism of [cell variables](https://tenthousandmeters.com/blog/python-behind-the-scenes-5-how-variables-are-implemented-in-cpython/) that allows us to create closures like `add_4()` and `add_5()`.

-I recommend you to take a look at the definitions of the code and function objects before we move to the next concept.
+Before we move to the next concept, take a look at the definitions of the code and function objects to get a better idea of what they are.

 ```C
 struct PyCodeObject {